Dreams and passions in the world of classic cars

 Press reaction to his death was strong in condemning the race as his was a part of a series of prominent deaths that year.
 At the time of his death newspapers gave his age as 54, but one states his age as 48.

-At the bottom of this web, you will be able to watch the videoclip from 1951 where you can see Sig Panini giving a passionated hug to his daughter Teresita, only a few minutes before losing his life.
+At the bottom of this web, you will be able to watch the videoclip from 1951 where you can see Sig Panini giving a passionate hug to his daughter Teresita, only a few minutes before losing his life.
 Unfortunately, death didn’t give him any warning to avoid that fatal accident which would barry Teresita’s heart for the rest of her life.

 The pictures of Teresa Panini at the wheel conquered the spectators and participant’s hearts of the 1951 II Carrera Panamericana.
 Still today those pictures can be seen on every book or internet article related to it.

-The year 1951, the race was run from south to north, starting in Tuxtla Gutierez, Chiapas and finishing in Ciudad Juarez, Chihuahua because of the lack of accommodation available for race officials, drivers, crews and press in El Ocotal and the jungle.
+The year 1951, the race was run from south to north, starting in Tuxtla Gutierez, Chiapas finishing in Ciudad Juarez, Chihuahua because of the lack of accommodation available for race officials, drivers, crews and press in El Ocotal and the jungle.
 This northerly direction also allowed the U.S. drivers to finish at their border.
 For the first time, a European manufacturer entered a ‘factory’ team, Ferrari entering several cars including a 212 EXPORT , LWB Vignale, and although these did not technically satisfy the requirements of the touring car category, the Italians were permitted to compete anyway.

 The race would prove to exact a heavy toll upon drivers.
 At the start of the race, José Estrada, a prosperous Mexico City car dealer and a veteran racer, announced: “I will win, or die trying.”
 On the first stage, his 1951 Packard skidded off the road and tumbled 630 feet (190 m) down into a ravine.
 Both Estrada and co-driver Miguel González died in Oaxaca hospital later that afternoon.
 The next day claimed Carlos Pannini